The first travel descriptions

 Iisakki Mustaparta, Isaac Blackbeard, hero of the people in Tornio

-Iisakki Mustaparta, born in 1751, was a peasant from Oravaisensaari at the village of Vojakkala, a few kilometres north from the city of Tornio.
-Together with the peasantry in his neighbourhood he built a decked ship to transport tar to Stockholm, bringing a cargo of grain on his return back north.
+Iisakki Mustaparta, born in 1751, was a peasant from Oravaisensaari at the village of Vojakkala, a few kilometers north of the city of Tornio.
+Together with the peasantry in his neighborhood, he built a decked ship to transport tar to Stockholm, bringing a cargo of grain on his return back north.